gebauerm/gebauerm.github.io/about.md

 Unfortunately working in business projects doesnt give the desired depth in methodology I am surging for, therefore I try to push myself to learn more about mathmatics, statistics and related data science concepts.
-This blog serves as a personal archive aswell as a self-marketing page.
+This blog serves as a personal archive for this journey.

+Used literature will be linked at the end of every blog article.

 ### Contact me